 Okanagan Capacity Mitigation Project

-We’re planning to increase our capacity for the coldest days of the year in the Okanagan by developing a new small-scale liquefied natural gas (LNG) storage and send-out facility next to an existing natural gas station on industrial zoned land owned by FortisBC in Kelowna.
-This project is the most feasible short-term solution to an expected shortfall of gas in the region by the winter of 2026/27.
+We’re increasing our capacity for the coldest days of the year in the Okanagan by developing a new small-scale liquefied natural gas (LNG) storage and send-out facility next to an existing natural gas station on industrial zoned land owned by FortisBC in Kelowna.

 Growing demand for energy in the Okanagan region

 The Okanagan is one of the fastest-growing regions by population in British Columbia and is home to approximately 110,000 FortisBC customers who rely on our natural gas service every day.
-Based on forecasts of continued growth, there is a need to address increasing customer demand in case of an extreme cold weather event starting in the winter of 2026/27.
+Based on forecasts of continued growth, a solution is required to be in place by the winter of 2026/27 to help meet growing demand for natural gas on the coldest days of the year.

 About this project

-In the first winter of operation in 2026/27, one mobile tank and three portable LNG tankers will be filled and staged on site in anticipation of extreme cold weather events.
+The facility will be constructed in two phases.
+Initially, the project will incorporate one mobile tank (approximately 60 cubic metres) and three portable LNG tankers that will be filled and staged on site in anticipation of extreme cold weather events.
+Then, six prefabricated tanks will be installed onsite to increase storage capacity, consistent with demand growth.

 LNG stored at the Kelowna facility will only be vaporized and injected into our distribution system on the coldest day(s) of the year to meet peak energy demand in the Okanagan.